pmahnke/mahnke-cocktails/recipe/sherry_cobbler.md

   - Goblet
   - Crushed Ice
 - Garnish: Fresh raspberries & mint
-- Special Prep: Serve with a straw.
+- Special Prep: juice and add the 4 quarters of the orange wheel to the shaker.